-TPI Philippines Cement Corporation (TP Cement) and TPI Philippines Vinyl Corporation (TP Vinyl), respondents, are wholly- owned subsidiaries of Thai Petrochemical Industry Public Company, Ltd. Both respondent companies were registered with the Securities and Exchange Commission.
-On June 1, 1995, respondents employed Atty.
-Benedicto A. Cajucom VII, petitioner, as Vice-President for Legal Affairs with a monthly salary of P70,000.00.
+TPI Philippines Cement Corporation (TP Cement) and TPI Philippines Vinyl Corporation (TP Vinyl), petitioners, are wholly owned subsidiaries of Thai Petrochemical Industry Public Company, Ltd. Both petitioner companies were registered with the Securities and Exchange Commission.
+On June 1, 1995, petitioners employed Atty.
+Benedicto A. Cajucom VII, respondent, as Vice-President for Legal Affairs, with a monthly salary of P70,000.00.

-As a result of the economic slowdown then experienced in this country, respondent TP Cement, having no viable projects, shortened its corporate term from 50 years to 2 years and 7 months.
-In fact, it was dissolved on January 27, 1998.
-With respect to respondent TP Vinyl, it shifted its business from production to marketing and trading of Thai Petrochemical products.
+As a result of the economic slowdown then experienced in this country, petitioner TP Cement, having no viable projects, shortened its corporate term from 50 years to 2 years and 7 months.
+It was dissolved on January 27, 1998.
+With respect to petitioner TP Vinyl, it shifted its business from production to marketing and trading of Thai Petrochemical products.

-Thus, respondents implemented cost-cutting measures resulting in the retrenchment or termination from the service of their employees, including petitioner.
+Thus, petitioners implemented cost-cutting measures resulting in the termination from the service of their employees, including respondent.

-On December 3, 1998, respondents sent petitioner a notice terminating his services effective December 30, 1998.
-Simultaneously, respondents, on the same day, filed with the Department of Labor and Employment (DOLE) an "Establishment Termination Report" of petitioner's retrenchment from the service.
-Petitioner contested respondents' action, claiming that his retrenchment was based erroneously on respondents' probable losses, instead of their actual, substantial and imminent losses, as shown by the following: (1) an increase or raise in his monthly salary from P70,000.00 in 1995 to P80,000.00 in 1996; (2) hiring by respondents of more marketing and accounting employees for the period from July 1997 to December 1998; (3) acquisition, in 1998, of a warehouse; and (4) expansion in 1998 of their operations by including sales and marketing of oil products.
-Petitioner further claimed that respondents were motivated by revenge in terminating his services.
-This stemmed from his October 7, 1996 memorandum to respondents' Executive Vice-President Thun Tritasavit, also a respondent herein, questioning his financial transactions detrimental to respondents' interests.
+On December 3, 1998, petitioners sent respondent a notice terminating his services effective December 30, 1998.
+Simultaneously, petitioners, on the same day, filed with the Department of Labor and Employment (DOLE) an "Establishment Termination Report" of respondent's separation from the service.

+Respondent contested petitioners' action, claiming that the termination of his services was based erroneously on petitioners' probable losses, instead of their actual, substantial and imminent losses, as shown by the following: (1) an increase or raise in his monthly salary from P70,000.00 in 1995 to P80,000.00 in 1996; (2) hiring by petitioners of more marketing and accounting employees for the period from July 1997 to December 1998; (3) acquisition by petitioners in 1998 of a warehouse; and (4) expansion in 1998 of their operations by including sales and marketing of oil products.
+Respondent further claimed that petitioners were motivated by revenge in terminating his services.
+This stemmed from his October 7, 1996 memorandum to petitioners' Executive Vice-President Thun Tritasavit, also a petitioner herein, questioning his financial transactions detrimental to petitioners' interests.

-Eventually, or on January 12, 1999, petitioner filed with the Office of the Labor Arbiter a complaint for illegal dismissal against respondents, docketed as NLRC-NCR Case No. 00-01-00485-99.
+Eventually, or on January 12, 1999, respondent filed with the Office of the Labor Arbiter a complaint for illegal dismissal against petitioners, docketed as NLRC-NCR Case No. 00-01-00485-99.

-On March 31, 1999, the Labor Arbiter rendered a Decision holding that respondents failed to adduce sufficient evidence to show that their alleged losses are substantial and imminent and concluded that petitioner was illegally dismissed from employment.
+In due course, the Labor Arbiter rendered a Decision dated March 31, 1999 holding that petitioners failed to adduce sufficient evidence to show that their alleged losses are substantial and imminent, and concluded that respondent was illegally dismissed from employment.
 The dispositive portion of the Decision reads:

-"WHEREFORE, premises considered, judgment is hereby rendered ordering respondents TPI Phils.
+WHEREFORE, premises considered, judgment is hereby rendered ordering respondents TPI Phils.
 Cement Corp., TPI Phil.
 Vinyl Corp., and Thun Tritasavit, jointly and solidarily to: